 The SPHA must select PBV proposals in accordance with the selection procedures in the SPHA administrative plan.
-The SPHA must select PBV proposals by either of the following two methods.
+The SPHA must select PBV proposals by any of the following three methods.

 - SPHA request for PBV Proposals.
 The SPHA may solicit proposals by using a request for proposals to select proposals on a competitive basis in response to the SPHA request.
 The SPHA may not limit proposals to a single site or impose restrictions that explicitly or practically preclude owner submission of proposals for PBV housing on different sites. - The SPHA may select proposal that were previously selected based on a competition.
 This may include selection of a proposal for housing assisted under a federal, state, or local government housing assistance program that was subject to a competition in accordance with the requirements of the applicable program, community development program, or supportive services program that requires competitive selection of proposals (e.g., HOME, and units for which competitively awarded LIHTCs have been provided), where the proposal has been selected in accordance with such program's competitive selection requirements within three years of the PBV proposal selection date, and the earlier competitive selection proposal did not involve any consideration that the project would receive PBV assistance.
-The SPHA need not conduct another competition.
+The SPHA need not conduct another competition. - The SPHA may select a project in which the SHPA has an ownership interest or over which the SPHA has control without following a competed process, where the SPHA is engaged in an initiative to improve, develop, or replace a public housing development or site [42 USC 1437f(o)(13)(N), implemented by Notice PIH 2017-21, Attachment L].
+The SPHA expects to commit 266 PBV units to the Jordan Park former public housing site, for which the SPHA will hold a long-term ground lease.
+The work to be done consists of a 60-unit new construction mid-rise building on the site of 31 units to be demolished and the substantial rehabilitation of the remaining 206 units.